If you want to bring marijuana on your cruise, you won’t be allowed.

 That said, if you want to enjoy the product while in port, then that’s legal to do (assuming you follow the state laws).
-When you are off the cruise ship, you are no longer under their rules.
+When you are off the cruise ship, you are no longer under the cruise line’s rules.
 There’s nothing against you partaking, assuming you are doing it legally in port.

 What Happens if I am Caught With Marijuana on a Cruise Ship?

 If you are caught with an illegal drug like marijuana on a ship, it’s difficult to say exactly what will happen.
 That’s because there are overlapping rules of law on a cruise ship, some of which depends on where the ship is located at the time of the offense.

 Chances are that small amounts of marijuana that you try to bring on the ship would likely just be confiscated.
 But it’s really up to the cruise line.
 They reserve the right to remove you from the cruise.
 At worst, they could alert local authorities to the situation.